kitnil/awesome/README.md

 - [CORS-vulnerable-Lab](https://github.com/incredibleindishell/CORS-vulnerable-Lab) - Sample vulnerable code and its exploit code
 - [speed-demon](https://github.com/littlebizzy/speed-demon) - A powerful bundle of lightweight tweaks that drastically improve the loading speed of WordPress by reducing bloat and improving overall efficiency.
 - [WebShell](https://github.com/xl7dev/WebShell) - Webshell && Backdoor Collection
-- [social](https://github.com/nextcloud/social) - 🎉 Nextcloud becomes part of the federated social networks!
+- [social](https://github.com/nextcloud/social) - 🎉 Social can be used for work, or to connect to the fediverse!
 - [planiverse](https://github.com/FuzzJunket/planiverse) - A minimalist, no-JS front-end for Mastodon.
 - [easyengine](https://github.com/EasyEngine/easyengine) - Command-line control panel for Nginx Server to manage WordPress sites running on Nginx, PHP, MySQL, and Let's Encrypt
 - [laravel-backup](https://github.com/spatie/laravel-backup) - A package to backup your Laravel app